dreamfarer/equinox-map/README.md

 The following features are fully implemented and available in the live version:

-- Toggle marker categories on/off
+- Toggle marker categories on/off via click in the menu
 - Search for markers using the search bar
 - Click a search result to fly to that marker on the map
 - Click a marker to open a popup with additional information